minimaxir/aitextgen/README.md

 - State that the text was generated using aitextgen and/or a GPT-2 model architecture. (a link to this repo would be a bonus!)
 - If parodying a person, explicitly state that it is a parody, and reference who it is parodying.
-- If the generated human-curated, or if it's unsupervised random output
+- If the generated text is human-curated, or if it's unsupervised random output
 - Indicating who is maintaining/curating the AI-generated text.
 - Make a good-faith effort to remove overfit output from the generated text that matches the input text verbatim.